When you have trouble sleeping, you probably place the blame on your mattress before anything else – but pillows are equally as important.

 Place the pillows under the sun, on a drying rack or other surface that allows them to drain while retaining their shape.
 Make sure that it’s completely dry before you use it, even if it takes a day or two.
 Otherwise, you might get mold on it.

 Once it’s completely dry, you can put it in the dryer to plump it up, but don’t do it before it’s completely dry.
-That might result in the pillow losing its shape and not supporting your properly.
+That might result in the pillow losing its shape and not supporting your properly (a common complaint with pregnancy pillows).

 And that’s about it!
 Remember to never, ever machine wash your bamboo pillow – it is just a recipe for complete disaster, believe me on that one (I tried it).